Wheat allergy

-Wheat allergy is an allergy to wheat which typically presents itself as a food allergy, but can also be a contact allergy resulting from occupational exposure.
-Like all allergies, wheat allergy involves immunoglobulin E and mast cell response.
-Typically the allergy is limited to the seed storage proteins of wheat.
-Some reactions are restricted to wheat proteins, while others can react across many varieties of seeds and other plant tissues.
-Wheat allergy is rare.
-Prevalence in adults was found to be 0.21% in a 2012 study in Japan.
+Wheat allergy is an allergy to wheat that typically presents as a food allergy, but can also be a contact allergy resulting from occupational exposure.
+The exact mechanism of this allergy is not yet clear.
+Wheat allergy may be immunoglobulin E-mediated or not, and may involve a mast cell response.
+Wheat allergy is rare—its prevalence in adults was estimated to be 0.21% in a 2012 study in Japan.

-Wheat allergy may be a misnomer since there are many allergenic components in wheat, for example serine protease inhibitors, glutelins and prolamins and different responses are often attributed to different proteins.
-Twenty-seven potential wheat allergens have been successfully identified.
-The most severe response is exercise/aspirin induced anaphylaxis attributed to one omega gliadin that is a relative of the protein that causes celiac disease.
-Other more common symptoms include nausea, urticaria, and atopy.
+Wheat allergy may be a misnomer.
+There are many allergenic components in wheat (for example: serine protease inhibitors, glutelins and prolamins), with different responses attributed to different components.
+Twenty-seven potential wheat allergens have been identified.

+The allergy, or allergies, are often caused by reactions to the storage proteins present in a wheat seed.
+While many reactions are caused by wheat proteins, allergenic components are also present in other biochemical forms.
+The most severe response is wheat-dependent exercise-induced anaphylaxis (WDEIA).
+WDEIA is attributed to an omega gliadin, which happens to be a relative of the protein that causes celiac disease.
+Symptoms include nausea, urticaria, and atopy.

-Gluten sensitivity and Coeliac disease are two different diseases even if the management could be similar.
-Management of wheat allergy consists of complete withdrawal of any food containing wheat and other gluten-containing cereals (gluten-free diet).
+Gluten sensitivity and Coeliac disease are two different diseases; however, the management is similar.
+Management of wheat allergy consists of complete withdrawal of any food containing wheat or other gluten-containing cereals.

-Types of allergens
+Types of allergies

-There are four major classes of seed storage proteins: albumins, globulins, prolamins and glutelins.
-Within wheat, prolamins are called gliadins and glutelins are called glutenins.
-These two protein groups form the classic glutens.
-While gluten is also the causative agent of celiac disease (CD), celiac disease can be contrasted to gluten allergy by the involvement of different immune cells and antibody types (See Comparative pathophysiology of gluten sensitivities), and because the list of allergens extend beyond the classic gluten category of proteins.
+Most wheat allergens are proteins, including seed storage proteins, as noted above.
+There are four major classes of seed storage proteins: albumins, globulins, prolamins and glutenins.

 Gluten allergy

+The relevant prolamins in wheat are gliadins.
+Gliadins and glutenins form the classic glutens—the causative agents of celiac disease (CD).
+Distinct immune cells and antibody types differentiate gluten allergy from CD (see Comparative pathophysiology of gluten sensitivities).

 Prolamin allergies

-Prolamins and the closely related glutelins, a recent study in Japan found that glutenins are a more frequent allergen, however gliadins are associated with the most severe disease.
-A proteomics based study found a γ-gliadin isoform gene.
+Prolamins (gliadins) are associated with the more severe form of gluten allergy.
+Glutenin-induced allergies are often less severe.
+A proteomics-based study found a γ-gliadin isoform gene.

 Glutelin allergies

 Glutenin (wheat glutelin) is a predominant allergen in wheat.
-Nine subunits of LMW-glutenin have been linked in connection with wheat allergies.
+Nine subunits of LMW-glutenin have been found to be in connection with wheat allergies.